 Later that day, we went to her mom’s house for dinner.
 After dinner, I got to try on her mom’s kimono.
 It was one of the highlights of my trip!
 I also got to hang out with some Japanese friends I had met in the States.
 My friend Yurika was kind enough to take me to Shibuya where I saw the famous Hachiko (statue) and I crossed the overwhelming Shibuya Crossing.
 We later went to Harajuku where we had a blast.
 Tokyo was so diverting and vibrant!
 I loved it even though it felt very crowded at times.

 When I wasn’t in the city, I would spend the rest of my time exploring the country side.
-I always fond the Japanese countryside pretty but standing there and seeing it with my own eyes was another highlight of my trip.
+I always fond the Japanese countryside pretty but seeing it with my own eyes was another highlight of my trip.
 My favorite part about Osaka was the people.
-They were easy to talk, down to earth, and fun.
+They were easy to talk, down to earth, and super fun.

-I was supposed to spend 2 days in Kyoto prior to going to Osaka but I got super sick on the day I had to leave Tokyo and had to cancel my plans.
+I was supposed to spend 2 days in Kyoto prior to going to Osaka but I got super sick on my last day in Tokyo and had to cancel my hostel reservation.
+I ended up staying with Mandie for couple more days.
 Thankfully, Yuuka’s mom and some of her friends took me to Kyoto for a day trip.
 We went to Arashiyama (Bamboo Forest) and Nishiki Market.
 I tried some interesting Japanese street food such as Tako Tamago (baby octopus with a quail egg stuffed in its head… brain is removed prior to stuffing) and Ikayaki (baby squid on a stick), they were so good!
 Kyoto was truly breathtaking and very retro.
-I loved it and wish I could have seen more of it.
+I loved it but wish I could have seen more of it.

 My trip to Japan was a blast.
 I’ve always wanted to visit this magical land since I was a teenager.
 Although it took me a while to get there, I am glad I finally made it because I had the time of my life and made wonderful friends.
 I can’t wait to go back and explore different cities and areas.